We regularly do lapbooks!

 - I cut my 2 kids’ copies together to save time.
 This usually takes one afternoon.

-The kiddies can do this for you.
+- The kiddies can cut out minibooks for you.
 They need all the cutting practice they can get!

 - We listen to a a read aloud or audio books while we are busy snipping and folding.

 (Check out Jimmie’s Collage – where I first saw this idea.)

 Here is my problem ~ Stored minibooks are easily muddled and we waste time searching through them to complete the activity for that lesson, so this is a temporary storage.

-I have paper-clipped minibooks together for each chapter, but the paper clips sometimes fall off.
+- I have paper-clipped the new minibooks together for each chapter, but the paper clips sometimes fall off.

 - Completed minibooks get muddled among the new minibooks, so I try store them separately.

 - So this is why the next step of pasting all the minibooks into the file folder before we start has saved us from time-wasting …

 5. IMPORTANT Let your children paste all the new minibooks in their file folders BEFORE you even start your lapbook!

 - The kids do an excellent job placing the minibooks on their own.
 They shift and move the minibooks until they are happy with the layout.
 A random layout has never been a problem.

 - They choose where they want to fix the extra cardboard flap or file folder if they need extra space.

 - We glue all the minibooks down.

 - This pasting stage gives the children an “overview” of the lapbook.
 They have a good idea of what they will cover.
 It helps them find the correct minibook when I read or they research.

 6. Duct tape the side of the lapbook and punch it to store the lapbook in a ring-binder/ work file while you are working on the lapbook.

 - I love this method of storage.
 It makes the lapbook part of our daily file work.